-Emergency Phone Numbers and Helplines
+Emergency Telephone Numbers and Helplines in France

-Originally posted on & updated on 31st January, 2024
+Originally posted on & updated on 13th November, 2024

 It’s important that you are prepared and able to indicate your exact location.
 Many people use the what3words app, an easy and efficient way to say and share accurate location details, with a unique combination of three words.

 You will need to briefly explain the nature of the emergency, if possible in French.
-If you don’t have a French speaker amongst you quickly rehearse what you need to share with the service des urgences, start with your name, ‘je m’appelle” and your age, “j’ai .... ans”.
+If you don’t have a native speaker amongst you quickly rehearse what you need to share with the service des urgences, start with your name, ‘je m’appelle” and your age, “j’ai .... ans”.
 Try to stay calm and speak clearly to the operator, ask them if they speak English, many do.
 “Parlez vous Anglais”.
-For example if you have time, use an translation tool or app. on your mobile to prepare the text, before you call.
+For example if you have time, use an translation tool or app. on your mobile to prepare the text before you call.

 Main Emergency Numbers in France